-The overall value of the project costs for the B&H MAP is £9,000,000mThis includes a contingency, rated at 26%, which was identified by undertaking a robust quantified risk assessment (QRA), as outlined in appendix K.
+The overall value of the project costs for the B&H MAP is £912,000,000m., This includes a contingency, rated at 26%, which was identified by undertaking a robust quantified risk assessment (QRA), as outlined in appendix K. which includes a 44% contingency.